-If you remember how I lived in a new room during the spring semester, that was the same type of room I had now.
+If you recall that I lived in a newer style of room during the spring semester, that was the same type of room I had now.
 The building was a lot taller than where I lived before, by about 3 stories, so I got a much better view from the lounge.

 I also saw a cool looking red bird when walking to school once.